-If necessary, we can suggest anti-anxiety medications that may help, along with calming aids like pheromone collars such as Adaptil or products like the Thunder Shirt.
+If necessary, we can suggest anti-anxiety medications that may help, along with calming aids like pheromone collars such as Adaptil or products like Anxiety Wrap or Thunder Shirts.

 Treating separation anxiety takes time, and some dogs never learn to reliably comfort themselves.
 During the training process, consider using alternative measures like pet sitters, doggy daycare centers, or dog walkers.